MSC Income Fund, Inc. Files Preliminary Proxy Statement in Connection with Potential Listing of its Shares on a National Securities Exchange

 ADDITIONAL INFORMATION AND WHERE TO FIND IT

-In connection with the proposed transactions referenced in this communication, including seeking to obtain shareholder approval in connection with the Proposals, the Company plans to file the Definitive Special Proxy Statement with the SEC and deliver it to the Company's shareholders.
-The Definitive Special Proxy Statement will contain important information about the Company, any proposed transactions and related matters.
-This communication is not a substitute for the Definitive Special Proxy Statement or for any other document that the Company, Main Street or another party may file with the SEC and send to the Company's shareholders in connection with the proposed transactions.
+In connection with the proposed transactions referenced in this communication, including seeking to obtain MSC Income shareholder approval in connection with the Proposals, MSC Income plans to file the Definitive Special Proxy Statement with the SEC and deliver it to MSC Income's shareholders.
+The Definitive Special Proxy Statement will contain important information about MSC Income, any proposed transactions and related matters.
+This communication is not a substitute for the Definitive Special Proxy Statement or for any other document that MSC Income, Main Street or another party may file with the SEC and send to MSC Income's shareholders in connection with the proposed transactions.
 This communication is for informational purposes only and does not constitute an offer to sell or the solicitation of an offer to buy any securities or a solicitation of any vote or approval.
-SHAREHOLDERS OF THE COMPANY ARE URGED TO READ THE DEFINITIVE SPECIAL PROXY STATEMENT, AS WELL AS ANY AMENDMENTS OR SUPPLEMENTS THERETO, AND OTHER DOCUMENTS FILED WITH THE SEC CAREFULLY AND IN THEIR ENTIRETY WHEN THEY BECOME AVAILABLE BECAUSE THEY WILL CONTAIN IMPORTANT INFORMATION ABOUT THE COMPANY, THE PROPOSALS, THE PROPOSED TRANSACTIONS AND RELATED MATTERS.
+SHAREHOLDERS OF MSC INCOME ARE URGED TO READ THE DEFINITIVE SPECIAL PROXY STATEMENT, AS WELL AS ANY AMENDMENTS OR SUPPLEMENTS THERETO, AND OTHER DOCUMENTS FILED WITH THE SEC CAREFULLY AND IN THEIR ENTIRETY WHEN THEY BECOME AVAILABLE BECAUSE THEY WILL CONTAIN IMPORTANT INFORMATION ABOUT MSC INCOME, THE PROPOSALS, THE PROPOSED TRANSACTIONS AND RELATED MATTERS.

 Investors and security holders will be able to obtain the documents filed with the SEC free of charge at the SEC's website, http://www.sec.gov.